Rebelo-ipl/pyramid-counter/README.md

 ## Configuration

 - Customize the boundaries of the pyramid area by adjusting the coordinates in the plugin code.
-- Modify the maximum daily run and item limits as needed.
+- Modify the maximum daily run, item limits, and cooldown period as needed.

 ## Usage